Spring 2014 Fellows

 Jassmin attended Chabot College and then the University of California-Berkeley, where she studied sociology.
 As part of Oxfam's ActionCorps, she lobbied the US government for climate change policy after typhoon Ketsana devastated Manila.
 At home, Jassmin built capacity for immigrant-owned small businesses and served with JusticeCorps assisting low-income, self-represented litigants.

 Jassmin attends the UCLA School of Law, where she is part of the programs in Public Interest Law and Policy and Critical Race Studies.
-She will combine her JD with an MBA to help underserved communities rise above systemic poverty.Top
+She will use her JD to help underserved communities rise above systemic poverty.Top

 Award to support work toward an MD and a PhD in biological and biomedical sciences